PokemonSanFran/testing-history-2/meta/docs/story.md

 * Malva offers the student a fun exhibition battle instead.
 Malva defeats the Trainer similarly to how they defeated Zoey.
 * Malva gives a speech bemoaning the current state of affairs:
     * The region's traditions around battling have all been replaced
-    * All the region's battling talent has been replaced by skilless transplants
+    * All the region's battling talent has been replaced by no skill transplants
     * Haightashbury, got to keep its official Gym status
         * The crowd react very negatively to this, calling Pryce, the Gym Leader, a traitor
 * Malva says they all have a responsibility not to let the profit motive win and erase history